Skip to main content

 4. Continue to use the alias - all queries to it are now directed to the new collection

-For a code example on how to perform migrations, visit the Starter guide: Managing collections
+For a code example on how to perform migrations, visit the Tutorial: Migrating collections with aliases

 Delete an alias